onzfonz/comp227/src/content/1/en/part1c.md

 The event handler is passed to the `Button` component through the `onClick` prop.
 The name of the prop itself is not that significant, but our naming choice wasn't completely random.

-React's own official [tutorial](https://react.dev/learn/tutorial-tic-tac-toe) suggests this convention.
+React's official [tutorial](https://react.dev/learn/tutorial-tic-tac-toe) suggests this convention.
 > *"In React, it’s conventional to use `onSomething` names for props which take functions which handle events*
 > *and `handleSomething` for the actual function definitions which handle those events."*